 Can’t hang on to anything nice.”

 I have difficulties to classify “Tracers” in the right category.
-Was this a horrible movie?
+Was this a terrible crap movie?
 One that merely serves as a filler of unspecified leisure time?
 Or was it still a movie that was relaxing enough to demand my full attention?
-Eventually I need to say “Yes” to both questions (although the second one will be a mild “yes”).
-On the one hand, I could label it as useless pastime.
+Eventually, I need to say “Yes” to both questions (although the second one will be a mild “yes”).
+On the one hand, I could label it as a useless pastime.
 Now, the fact that Taylor Lautner, widely known of the “Twilight” saga, plays a part in it, should make an alarm bell go off.
 He’s not being asked because of his acting performances.
 It’s more likely he’s being asked for his attractive looks and athletic body.
 A kind of human magnet to ensure that hordes of teenage girls sprint to the cinema halls.
 It was within expectations that the result wouldn’t be very original.
-Again you’re presented the well-known story with two fresh-looking teenagers accidentally bumping into eachother (literally), getting together and going through some perilous situations.
-Initially there will be one acting dismissive and in the end everything is hunky-dory and they save themselves out of their predicament.
+Again you’re presented the well-known story with two fresh-looking teenagers accidentally bumping into each other (literally), getting together, and going through some perilous situations.
+Initially, there will be one acting dismissive and in the end, everything is hunky-dory and they save themselves out of their predicament.
 Happy End, smacking kisses and with lots of butterflies in the stomach, they are off to a bright future together.
 At that level, it’s a first-class film.
 First-class boring.

-On the other hand it’s an energetic action movie full of smooth and action-packed moments.
+On the other hand, it’s an energetic action movie full of smooth and action-packed moments.
 It wasn’t that boring (if you forget about the childish and stupid storyline for a minute though) to my surprise.
 “Parkour”, a discipline which originated in France, plays a central role in this film.
-Large parts of this film show how practitioners of this sport jump,roll and balance through the streets.
+Large parts of this film show how practitioners of this sport jump, roll, and balance through the streets.
 And this of course in the smoothest way.
 All this is neatly portrayed without the viewer getting seasick because of the swirling camera.
-The philosophy of pushing your own limits, is also emphasized enough.
-Although it sometimes looks like a well prepared circus act where they used cleverly camouflaged trampolines.
-But besides the admiration for the daredevil stunts these young people performed, there wasn’t really much to admire anymore.
+The philosophy of pushing your limits is also emphasized enough.
+Although it sometimes looks like a well-prepared circus act where they used cleverly camouflaged trampolines.
+But besides the admiration for the daredevil stunts these young people performed, there wasn’t much to admire anymore.

-At first glance it looks like an episode of “The Little Rascals” but with slightly older rascals who have lots of fun horsing around.
-The movie needs a very fast pace apparently, looking at the used names.
-You can read the full list at TGV speed : Cam, Nikki, Miller, Dylan, Tate, Jax, Jerry, Hu, Angie, Joey, Chen, … Monosyllabic names so there isn’t any time wasted when shouting at eachother in a critical situation.
+At first glance, it looks like an episode of “The Little Rascals” but with slightly older rascals who have lots of fun horsing around.
+The movie needs a very fast pace apparently, looking at the names being used.
+You can read the full list at TGV speed: Cam, Nikki, Miller, Dylan, Tate, Jax, Jerry, Hu, Angie, Joey, Chen, … Monosyllabic names so there isn’t any time wasted when shouting at each other in a critical situation.
 Taylor Lautner has the charisma of a freshly baked pancake.
 If he didn’t have such a trained body with relatively developed biceps, you could slide him easily under a door.
-Physically he didn’t really change much since the last time I saw him acting (cough) in “Abduction” (Actually, also a movie you’d better forget).
+Physically he didn’t change much since the last time I saw him acting (cough) in “Abduction” (Actually, also a movie you’d better forget).
 And the few pubic hairs that grew on his face, won’t help much either.
 He still looks like a teen.

 Similarly, the graceful Avgeropoulos, whose name sounds more mature than she looks.
 At times I wondered if it’s illegal to undertake such activities with someone like her in the state of New York, because she still looks like a minor to me.
-A spindly little girl with an angel face and a supple,graceful body.
+A spindly little girl with an angel face and a fit and graceful body.
 The lack of female basic components was a plus for her as a “Parkour” adept.
-And correct me if I’m wrong but is this “Parkour” business extremely easy to learn ?
+And correct me if I’m wrong but is this “Parkour” business extremely easy to learn?
 I guess so.
 First and foremost you have to be physically in top form.
-And besides that, you must have a smart phone so you can use your 4G connection to watch instructional videos on “YouTube” and then firmly exercise by jumping against walls and trees, conquer banisters and run over roofs.
+And besides that, you must have a smartphone so you can use your 4G connection to watch instructional videos on “YouTube” and then firmly exercise by jumping against walls and trees, conquer banisters and run over roofs.
 Occasionally crashing on the ground, is part of it of course.
 I suppose it’s that simple, since Cam also got the hang of it this way.
-And finally Miller, the mastermind behind the whole operation, isn’t such a smart guy either.
+And finally, Miller, the mastermind behind the whole operation, isn’t such a smart guy either.
 He only has two rules members should adhere to, and he can’t remember both of them eventually.